microsoft/pybryt/docs/reference_implementations/annotations.rst

 Boolean annotations define conditions on the presence of different values.
-For example, in defining a solutions, students may be able to take two different paths, and this logic can be enforced using a :py:class:`pybryt.XorAnnotation<pybryt.annotations.relation.XorAnnotation>` to ensure that only one of the two possible values is present.
+For example, in defining a solutions, students may be able to take two different paths, and this logic can be enforced using a :py:class:`XorAnnotation<pybryt.annotations.relation.XorAnnotation>` to ensure that only one of the two possible values is present.

 Relational annotations can be created either by instantiating the classes directly using the constructor or, as is more recommended, by using Python's bitwise logical operators, ``&``, ``|``, ``^``, and ``~``, on annotations.
-The dunder methods for these operators have been overrided with for the :py:class:`pybryt.Annotation` class, and return the :py:class:`pybryt.RelationalAnnotation<pybryt.annotations.relation.RelationalAnnotation>` subclass instance corresponding to the logical operator used.
+The dunder methods for these operators have been overrided with for the :py:class:`Annotation<pybryt.Annotation>` class, and return the :py:class:`RelationalAnnotation<pybryt.annotations.relation.RelationalAnnotation>` subclass instance corresponding to the logical operator used.

 To create the xor example above from two values ``v1`` and ``v2``, simply write